mohammadsoleimanirad/Four-modules-/README.md

 Curvature of spacetime

-Nr:Here we come up with a model that is unique to one system and will not work with small tweaks for other
+2. Nr:Here we come up el that is unique to one system and will not work with small tweaks for other

 NR